Combined authorities and combined county authorities: Greater Essex

 A proposed devolution deal was narrowly voted against in 2016, but re-emerged in 2020.
-A separate deal was also proposed for a "South Essex" Combined Authority, covering Southend, Thurrock, Basildon, Castle Point, Brentwood, and Rochford.
+A separate deal was also proposed for a "South Essex" CA, covering Southend, Thurrock, Basildon, Castle Point, Brentwood, and Rochford.
 The whole Essex plan also suggested forming four new unitary authorities, whilst the South Essex plan favoured retaining the current status.
-The Minister for Regional Growth and Local Government stated in a letter that he did not favour the plan for a South Essex Combined Authority, but would be willing to discuss it.
+The Minister for Regional Growth and Local Government stated in a letter that he did not favour the plan for a South Essex CA, but would be willing to discuss it.